-Michael Levinger is an adjunct faculty member of Boston University's MET College.
-He created CS581 in 2009 and has been teaching the course ever since.
-Michael is an information technology and healthcare IT senior executive and multi-time entrepreneur specializing in the successful creation, deployment and use of mission-critical software including Electronic Health Records and Health Information Technology.
-Currently, Mike is responsible for the technology for innovative consumer-oriented medical devices and other Internet of Things (IoT) connected devices.
-Mike was the Chief Operating Officer of Primaris Healthcare Business Solutions, a consulting and services company specializing in improving healthcare quality including through the use of healthcare information systems like electronic health records.
-Previously, Mike was President and CEO of a Massachusetts-based electronic health record consulting and systems integration company.
-Under Mike's leadership, the company helped numerous physician practices and healthcare delivery organizations deploy EHRs.
+Michael Levinger is an adjunct faculty member at Boston University where he teaches master's and undergraduate computer science courses.
+He created MET CS581 in 2009 and has been teaching the course ever since.
+Michael is an information technology and healthcare IT senior executive and multi-time entrepreneur specializing in the successful creation, deployment and use of mission-critical information technology including Health Information Systems, Electronic Health Records, MedTech, and other Health Information Technology.
+Most recently, Mike was responsible for the introduction of innovative consumer-oriented, Internet of Things (IoT) connected medical devices.
+Previously, Mike was the Chief Operating Officer of a business process outsourcing company specializing in healthcare quality reporting which made extensive use of EHRs.Mike has also founded a care coordination company and was President and CEO of an electronic health record consulting and systems integration company.
+Under Mike's leadership, that company helped numerous physician practices and healthcare delivery organizations deploy EHRs.
 Mike is a former advisor to the University of Missouri Medical School Healthcare Management and Informatics Department and an active member of several healthcare industry organizations.